MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 `http://www.partnerdomain.com?hotelID=42&checkinDay=07&checkinMonth=05&checkinYear=2021&nights=6`

-Bing gets values for the dynamic parameters from your Transaction Message and Hotel Feed, as well as user-specific settings.
-For example, the value of the LENGTH variable comes from the `Nights` element in the Transaction Message, and the value of the PARTNER-HOTEL-ID variable comes from the `id` element in the Hotel Feed.
+Bing gets values for the dynamic parameters from your Price feed and Property feed, as well as user-specific settings.
+For example, the value of the LENGTH variable comes from the `Nights` element in the Price feed, and the value of the PARTNER-HOTEL-ID variable comes from the `id` element in the Property feed.

-Some variables are subsets of Transaction Message elements.
+Some variables are subsets of Price feed elements.
 For example, the CHECKINDAY, CHECKINMONTH, and CHECKINYEAR variables are extracted from the `Checkin` element.
 Other variables are calculated based on the user's locale and other client settings.

 ### General URL rules